 Is there still a benefit in Gmail's confidential mode?

 All in all, there's not much benefit in using Gmail's confidential mode.
-If you want secure and private emails, you need to use an encrypted email option like Tutanota or encrypt your emails manually since Gmail has long abandoned its project to offer easy end-to-end encryption.
-Instead, they now offer a rather dubious version of confidentiality.
+If you want secure and private emails, you need to use an encrypted email option like Tuta Mail or encrypt your emails manually since Gmail has long abandoned its project to offer easy end-to-end encryption.
+Instead, Gmail now offers a rather dubious version of confidentiality.

 The only benefit that remains with Gmail's confidential mode is that the receiving mail service does not see the email sent via this mode.
 If you send an email from Gmail with confidential mode to a friend, who is using Yahoo Mail for example, Yahoo will not see this email.
 Yet, Google still has full access to the email so the benefits are extremely little.